Enterprise Architecture Benefits

 Smart Organizations require Working with EA

-Today the customer wants an organization to be smart, so they can get the best experience possible.
-They want an organization to make maximum use of what it knows about products, processes, technologies and customer behavior.
+Today, the customer wants an organization to be smart so they can get the best experience possible.
+They want an organization to use what it knows about products, processes, technologies, and customer behavior.

 Customer Journey Mapping is a new way of creating insights into what a customer wants and how it is provided to the customer.

-In order to be able to deliver what I promised or is necessary, many projects have to collaborate in an efficient way and perform a continuous transformation of the organization.
+To deliver what I promised or is necessary, many projects have to collaborate efficiently and continuously transform the organization.

-What these projects need are global and detailed insights and overviews, principles and standards that guide their project execution.
+These projects need global and detailed insights and overviews, principles, and standards that guide their execution.
 That is why every organization that wants to become smart will benefit from working with Enterprise Architecture.

 Working with Enterprise Architecture at Maturity Level #1

-Dragon1 defines Maturity Level #1 of working with EA as follows: The architecture team provides services to every project, and every project potentially can make use of architecture products that are available to them.
-The most important stakeholders are aware of what EA is and the benefits and its products, the EA process is rudimentary in place.
-The architects can make use of the Enterprise Architecture Dossier (as a common ground and unique base) to answer any simple question by a stakeholder.
+Dragon1 defines Maturity Level #1 of working with EA as follows: The architecture team provides services to every project, and every project potentially can use architecture products that are available to them.
+The most important stakeholders know what EA is, its benefits, and its products; the EA process is rudimentary.
+The architects can use the Enterprise Architecture Dossier (as a common ground and unique base) to answer any simple question by a stakeholder.
 Not all views thinkable are present, but the most common ones are.

 Checklist for Maturity Level 1